capacitor-community/background-geolocation/README.md

 const id = BackgroundGeolocation.addWatcher(
     {
-        // On Android, the plugin shows a notification which allows it to
-        // continue receiving location updates in the background.
-If this option
-        // is undefined, the notification is not delivered and hence background
-        // location updates are not guaranteed.
-        backgroundMessage: "Cancel to prevent battery drain.",

-        // The title for the notification.
-Defaults to "Using your location".
-        backgroundTitle: "Tracking You.",

-		// The icon to be used for the notification
-		iconName: "@drawable/notification_icon",

-		// The type of graphic to use for the notification
-		iconType: "drawable",

         // Whether permissions should be requested from the user automatically,
         // if they are not already granted.
 Defaults to "true".
         requestPermissions: true,